dymmond/edgy/docs/migrations/migrations.md

 This `Migration` class is framework-independent.
 Edgy ensures it integrates with any desired framework upon creation.

-This flexibility makes Edgy uniquely adaptable to frameworks like Esmerald, Starlette, FastAPI, and Sanic.
+This flexibility makes Edgy uniquely adaptable to frameworks like Ravyn, Starlette, FastAPI, and Sanic.

 ```python
 from edgy import Instance, monkay